 Asking for help from our friends at IHG

-Our advocacy team knows the Intercontinental Hotel Group to be a fair and reasonable company.
+Our advocacy team knows the Intercontinental Hotel Group to be a fair and reasonable company (We list IHG company contacts in our database).
 So I assumed that the parent company of this franchise would be able to straighten this out for Russell.
 And I hoped their resolution team would see it my way and that we could get this hotel smoking fee reversed.

 I sent the same evidence and information to our executive at IHG.
 Soon Russell received a phone call from the manager of the hotel.
 Much to her relief, now the manager told her that she would reverse the smoking fee.
 And although she called it a goodwill gesture, I would call it the correct resolution.